Enalean/tuleap-documentation-en/languages/en/developer-guide/back-end/tests.rst

 We have docker images to run unit tests on all environments:

-* centos6 + php 5.6 with simpletest: enalean/tuleap-simpletest:c6-php56
+* CentOS 6 + PHP 5.6 with simpletest: enalean/tuleap-simpletest:c6-php56
+* CentOS 6 + PHP 5.6 with simpletest: enalean/tuleap-simpletest:c6-php72
-* centos6 + php 5.6 with PHPUnit: enalean/tuleap-test-phpunit:c6-php56
+* CentOS 6 + PHP 5.6 with PHPUnit: enalean/tuleap-test-phpunit:c6-php56
+* CentOS 6 + PHP 5.6 with PHPUnit: enalean/tuleap-test-phpunit:c6-php72

-Basically, executing tests is as simple as, from root of Tuleap sources:
+Executing tests is as simple as, from root of Tuleap sources:

 .. code-block:: bash